Giftbit/currencyapi/docs/quickstart/promotions.md

 ## Example 2: High Value Purchase Incentive (a "what-to-buy" incentive)

-This type of Promotion which incentivizes specific spending behaviour relies on Lightrail's Redemption Rules.
+This type of Promotion, which incentivizes specific spending behaviour, relies on Lightrail's Redemption Rules.
 These conditional promotions attach value to an Account that can only be redeemed if certain conditions are met.
 For example, there is an additional $25 in your Account, but it's only available if your total purchase is $300 or more.

 For more detailed information, see our [Redemption Rules guide](https://github.com/Giftbit/Lightrail-API-Docs/blob/master/use-cases/redemption-rules.md).